AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-content-use-curl-command-exp.md

 ---
 # Use curl commands

-You can also use curl commands to create a folder in DAM, upload files, and add metadata on the uploaded content for Cloud Service and On-premise.
+You can also use curl commands to create a folder in DAM, upload files, and add metadata on the uploaded content.
+The process to use these curl commands remains same for both Cloud Service and On-premise.

 ## Create a folder